Cheesom99/AdventureDB-MySQL/Data Exploration.md

 | 0-25K     | 2922       |
 | 75k-100k    | 2755       |
 | Above 100k  | 1627       |

+- Most of the customers earn between 25k to 75k annually.

 ### 7. What income category spends the most?
 **Steps Taken:**